-Fish tacos, while delicious, are so 2018.
-Up your taco-game with a delish vegan take on the original. (serves 4)
+Jackfruit tacos, are here to up your taco-game with a delish vegan take on the original.

 - 2 cans (398 ml/14 oz) young jackfruit in water or brine (*not in syrup)